How to Sterilise Glass Jam Jars Five Ways

 In The Dishwasher

 Sterilising jars in a dishwasher does take a bit of planning though, so be warned!
-Bearing in mind that the jars have to be warm and bone dry when you jar up your preserve, you have to know exactly how long it takes for your dishwasher to complete a whole wash and dry cycle.
-I personally prefer the oven method, as it takes less planning.
+As the jars have to be warm and bone dry when you jar up your preserve, you have to know exactly how long it takes for your dishwasher to complete a whole wash and dry cycle.
+I personally prefer the oven method.
+There’s less guess work involved, and you can heat your oven to the best temperature.

 In An Aga

 I don’t have an Aga.
-However, I have it on good authority from a friend who does that to sterilise jars in an Aga simply wash your jars in warm soapy water and rinse clean.
-Again, don’t dry them – instead place the jars in the simmering oven of your Aga for twenty minutes, in the same manner as you would the oven.
+However, I have it on good authority from a friend who does that to sterilise jars in an Aga simply wash your jars in warm soapy water and rinse them clean.
+Again, don’t dry them – instead place the wet jars in the warming or simmering oven of your Aga for thirty minutes to an hour – until they are bone dry.
 Again, make sure you fill your jars whilst they are still hot.

 Other Sterilising Points to Bear In Mind